possible-this/documentation/style-guide.md

 * **Modular Cards**: All content—including social links, the latest "Possible Verdict," and featured articles—should be displayed in **self-contained, distinct cards** (perhaps with slightly rounded corners) for easy scanning and mobile viewing.
 * **Data Visualization**: Since your project is data-driven, use simple visualizations (e.g., progress bars, simple charts) with the **System Status** green and **Accent Glow** blue to visually represent the **Possibility Scores** and **Algorithmic Reward Measurement** metrics.
 * **Focus on the Question**: The profile picture's question mark  is the brand.
 Ensure a dedicated space (perhaps the first module) highlights your core purpose: **"What is Possible?"** or a feed of the latest verdict, driving users directly to the engagement loop.

-This combined approach will give the **Possible This** bio site the professional weight needed for the research side while being visually compelling and mysterious for the social media audience.